Teepee78/alx-higher_level_programming/0x00-python-hello_world/README.md

 7. 7-edges.py prints different slices of a string
 8. 8-concat_edges.py prints a new string
 9. 9-easter_egg.py prints the zen of python
+10. 10-check_cycle.c checks if a singly linked list has a cycle in it.